 Is there a time limit for employees to file a sexual harassment complaint at work?

-Workplace sexual harassment is a form of workplace discrimination and is prohibited by both state and federal law.
-If you believe you have been sexually harassed in the workplace, you have specific requirements and time limits with which you must comply if you intend to file a complaint.
+Workplace sexual harassment is a form of workplace discrimination that is prohibited by both state and federal law.
+You need to take action if you believe you were sexually harassed in the workplace. you have specific requirements and time limits with which you must comply if you intend to file a complaint.

 You should start with your employer and follow their policy for reporting the harassment, but you also have the right to check with an Equal Employment Opportunity Commission (EEOC) field office to discuss the matter.
 EEOC agents will be able to give you the best advice about your options.

 The EEOC has specific requirements regarding the amount of time you have to file a complaint.